 We invest primarily in debt securities issued by our portfolio companies.
 In some cases portfolio companies will be permitted to have other debt that ranks equally with, or senior to, the debt securities in which we invest.
 Such debt instruments, by their terms, may provide that the holders thereof are entitled to receive payment of interest or principal on or before the dates on which we are entitled to receive payments in respect of the debt securities in which we invest.
 Also, in the event of insolvency, liquidation, dissolution, reorganization, or bankruptcy of a portfolio company, holders of debt instruments ranking senior to our investment in that portfolio company would typically be entitled to receive payment in full before we receive any distribution in respect of our investment.
 After repaying such senior creditors, such portfolio company might not have any remaining assets to use for repaying its obligation to us.
-In the event of an insolvency, liquidation, dissolution, reorganization, or bankruptcy.
-In addition, debt in the event of an insolvency, liquidation, dissolution, reorganization, or bankruptcy.
-In addition debt in the event of an insolvency, liquidation, dissolution, reorganization, or bankruptcy.
-In addition, we would not be sais any distributions with other creditors holding such debt in the event of an insolvency, liquidation, dissolution, reorganization, or bankruptcy.
+In the case of debt ranking equally with debt securities in which we invest, we would have to share on a pari passu basis any distributions with other creditors holding such debt in the event of an insolvency, liquidation, dissolution, reorganization, or bankruptcy.
 In addition, we would not be in a position to control any portfolio company by investing in its debt securities.
 As a result, we are subject to the risk that a portfolio company in which we invest may make business decisions with which we disagree, and the management of such companies, as representatives of the holders of their common equity, may take risks or otherwise act in ways that do not best serve our interests as debt investors.